azsumas/HorrorShooter/GameDesignDocument.md

 ### Elevator Pitch.
 First person shooter survival horror full of dark path and squeaky noises, a few bullets, a battered armor and robotic monsters waiting in the darkness.

+## Project Description.
+### Context, Scenario and Objectives of the game.
+You are a soldier and you team has been send to a robotic laboratory to stop a robotic rebellion that could be dangerous if it scapes.
+But you lose your team in an accident and now you are alone.
+Your armor is damaged but you make it work again.
+The AI of the armor reconnects and tells you that you already have some functions like the radar, your localization, some armor energy, a torch and a functional weapon.
+From there you must move along and scape.
+Throw the path you will find some of the rebel robots and they will try to kill you, so you must be cautious and think very well which path will you take.

+### Gameplay commentary based on the AGE framework.